Skip to main content

 I understand that my start date will be [Start Date], with a salary of [Salary Amount] and the terms outlined in the offer letter dated [Offer Date].

 A startup, public office, school, or corporate HR team may expect different levels of formality.
-Keep the message warm, but not casual.
+Keep your message warm but professional, not casual.

 See the difference